FREQUENTLY ASKED QUESTIONS

-Our curriculum is developmentally appropriate, meaning that each child is introduced to new ideas and skills at a pace appropriate to that child’s readiness to learn.
+Our curriculum is developmentally appropriate, meaning that each child is introduced to new ideas and skills at a pace suited to that child’s readiness to learn.
 Since children of the same age will typically reflect different levels of readiness, they may be working at different levels of complexity in our multilevel classes.
 Children who learn when they are ready are naturally enthusiastic and love learning.

 What specials classes do you offer?

 Our students also participate in a weekly yoga class.